 - Hooker's Green was named after William Hooker (1779–1832), a botanical illustrator, opens a new window, who needed a green color that was exactly the color of leaves.

-- Mummy Brown is named after, you guessed it, mummies.
+- Mummy Brown is named after (surprise) mummies.
 Artists would mix up the remains of mummies to make paint.
 Luckily, it fell out of favor when people realized it was, you know, made up of actual corpses, opens a new window.
-Artist Edward Burne-Jones, once he realized that the paint truly was made from mummies, grabbed his tube and gave it a burial, though mummy brown paint could be bought up until 1964.
+Artist Edward Burne-Jones, once he realized that the paint truly was made from mummies, grabbed his tube and gave it a burial.
+Mummy Brown paint could be bought up until 1964.

 - Isabelline, a pale champagne color, was used to describe the color of horses, but it has an off-putting legend.
-In 1601, the Infanta Isabella Clara Eugenia of Spain, vowed not to change her undergarments until the siege of Ostend was over, which lasted three years; another version is that Isabella I of Castile vowed not to remove her undergarments during the eight-month seige of Granada in 1491.
+In 1601, the Infanta Isabella Clara Eugenia of Spain vowed not to change her undergarments until the siege of Ostend was over.
+The siege lasted three years.
+Another version is that Isabella I of Castile vowed not to remove her undergarments during the eight-month siege of Granada in 1491.
 Alas, the Oxford English Dictionary disproved both.

-- Wallis Blue was named for Wallis Simpson, opens a new window, the woman who Edward VIII abdicated the British crown for in 1936.
+- Wallis Blue was named for Wallis Simpson, opens a new window.
+You might know her as the woman for whom Edward VIII abdicated the British crown for in 1936.
 Her wedding gown, designed by Mainbocher, was a light blue with a gray undertone, and the label came to call it Wallis Blue.

 - Fuschia was named after the flower, which was named for German botanist Leonhart Fuchs.
-And what is the difference between fuchsia and magenta?
-Magenta was an aniline dye originally named fuchsine, but in 1859, after the French victory at the Battle of Magenta, it was renamed.
+And what is the difference between fuchsia and magenta, you ask?
+Magenta was an aniline dye originally named fuchsine, but in 1859 after the French victory at the Battle of Magenta, it was renamed.

 - Vandyke Brown was named for Flemish painter Anthony van Dyck (1599-1641), who often used this warm brown color.
 How did he achieve the brown?
 By mixing in actual dirt.

 - Perkins Mauve was discovered by accident in 1856 after a chemistry student, William Henry Perkin, tried a new method to make quinine, used to treat malaria.
-It didn't really work, but there was some purple sludge left over, and he patented his new color, originally called aniline purple and sometimes Perkin's purple.
+It didn't really work, but there was some purple sludge left over.
+He patented this new color, originally called aniline purple and sometimes Perkin's purple.
 The "mauve measles" swept England, though it was actually the French who called it "mauve" after the mallow flower.